921kiyo/3d-dl/README.md

-# Machine Learnig for Product Recognition at Ocado
+# Deep Learnig for Product Recognition at Ocado

 ## About the project